-Property is located across a road or lane from a park or green space used for recreational purposes: playgrounds, soccer or football fields, baseball diamonds, outdoor hockey rinks or open fields within 91 metres (300 feet) of a school.
+Property is separated from a park or green space by a road or lane with traffic counts less than 15,000.
+The park or green space is used for recreational purposes: playgrounds, soccer or football fields, baseball diamonds, outdoor hockey rinks or open fields within 91 metres (300 feet) of a school.